ShiftLeftSecurity/sast-scan/README.md

 - No messy configuration and no server required
 - Scanning is performed directly in the CI and is extremely quick.
 Full scan often takes only couple of minutes
+- Gorgeous [HTML](docs/findsecbugs-report.html) [reports](docs/pmd-report.html) that you can proudly share with your colleagues and the security team
 - Automatic exit code 1 (build breaker) with critical and high vulnerabilities
+- There are a number of small things that will bring smile to any DevOps team

 ## Bundled tools